viccuad/docs/docs/howtos/rancher-backup-operator.md

 - The `policy-reporter` subchart of the `kubewarden-controller` chart, for their default values.
 This doesn't include the Grafana integration nor other plugins.

-The backup process doesn't include Secrets created to [configure PolicyServers for private registries](./policy-servers/private-registry#creating-the-secret) unless those are correctly labeled.
+unless they are correctly labeled.

 ## Installing Rancher Backup Operator